 Step 7: Getting your employer their refund

 Your company won’t receive a refund immediately, so it’s important to be clear about that with them at the beginning of this process.
 For your company to get the tuition costs that they invested up front refunded to them by the government, you’ll need to complete your course.
 Once your course has ended, the next step is to send your Notice of Course Completion letter (get this from HackerYou) and your completed Employer Claim Form (get this from your Case Specialist and have it filled in by your employer).
 The refund will be mailed out as a cheque in your employer’s name, and they will receive it a few weeks after these documents are sent.

 Think of this process as a way to help you hone your project management skills.
 Don’t expect your company, the government, or your Case Specialist to solve every challenge that may arise - instead, take the initiative to solve problems and keep the process moving yourself.
 Every time you complete another step in the process, take the time to follow up to confirm that your paperwork was received and completed properly, and ask for next steps and when you should expect them to happen.
 If you don’t get a response within a couple days, follow up with a phone call.
-Striking the right balance between between being flexible and nice, and also following up and setting dates is key to making this process as smooth as possible.
-Ready to follow Daniel’s lead and level up your skills with our UX Design course?
-Learn more about the program, curriculum, and what to expect here!
+Striking the right balance between being flexible and nice, and also following up and setting dates is key to making this process as smooth as possible.
+If you're ready to follow Daniel’s lead and level up your skills with our UX Design Course, find out more below.

 Daniel Vianna is a Toronto-based product designer and a HackerYou UX Design graduate.